jessicachung/gvl_misc/gvl_tutorials_terse.md

    Library name (LB): Tutorial_library
    Platform/technology used to produce the reads (PL): ILLUMINA
    Sample (SM): NA12878
-`#NOTE: need to update inputs with changed BWA options` `#NOTE: change ID to 'bwa' when mapping or GATK won't work` `#NOTE: don't need to convert to BAM, but need to specify hg19 for IGV.
+  `#NOTE: need to update inputs with changed BWA options`
+  `#NOTE: change ID to 'bwa' when mapping or GATK won't work`
-BWA-mem automatically sets the file to hg19`
+  `#NOTE: don't need to convert to BAM`
    Read group identifier (ID): bwa `NOTE: This needs to be bwa or gatk will complain` Read group sample name (SM): NA12878
    Library name (LB): Tutorial_LB